iostreamer-X/Image-Tracking/README.md

 A very basic approach to Object tracking through openCV and Xtend

-I searched the interwebz for motion detection and image-tracking, and all the solutions felt tough to execute(because no prior experience in openCV).So, I decided to do it on my own and learn on the way.
+I searched the interwebz for motion detection and image-tracking, and all the solutions felt quite advanced to execute(because of no prior experience in openCV).So, I decided to do it on my own and learn on the way.

 Working: